Wash It All Away (manga): Anime

-An anime television series adaptation was announced by Happinet on June 5, 2025.
-The series will be produced by Okuruto Noboru and directed by Kenta Ōnishi, with series composition handled by Touko Machida, characters designed by Azuma Tozawa, and music composed by Eri Chichibu.
-It is set to premiere in January 2026 on Tokyo MX and other networks.
+An anime television series adaptation was announced by Happinet in June 2025.
+It was produced by Okuruto Noboru and directed by Kenta Ōnishi, with series composition and screenplays handled by Touko Machida, characters designed by Azuma Tozawa, and music composed by Eri Chichibu.
+The series aired from January 5 to March 23, 2026, on AT-X, Tokyo MX and other networks.
+The opening theme song is "Kirei" (綺麗。), performed by Yū, while the ending theme song is "Wakaba no Koro" (若葉のころ), performed by Natsumi Kiyoura.